 Both HB 1110 and HB 1337 have restrictions on how much parking cities can require.

-In the most recent draft of Bellevue’s MH implementation, we would require zero parking spots for Middle housing within 1/2 mile (not walking distance) of a major transit stop, and middle housing farther from transit is required to have 1 parking spot per unit.
+In the most recent draft of Bellevue’s MH implementation, we would require zero parking spots for Middle housing within 1/2 mile walking distance of a major transit stop, and middle housing farther from transit is required to have 1 parking spot per unit.
 Single family detached homes are required to have 2 parking spots in all parts of the city.

 Under HB 1337, we cannot “Require off-street parking as a condition of permitting development of accessory dwelling units within one-half mile walking distance of a major transit (Link, RapidRide, or 4x/hour bus frequent service for at least 5 hours a day) stop; Again, whether we could require one or two parking spots would depend on the lot size, and there is the possibility of a traffic safety analysis.

 In the draft, cottages have an allowance that area used for driveway access may be utilized as common open space (if there are four or fewer units).
-Since there is a minimum of 100 sqft of open space per unit, developers may treat this as “free” parking just like the garage space that does not count against FAR.
+Since there is a minimum of 100 sqft of common open space per unit, developers may treat this as “free” parking just like the garage space that does not count against FAR.
 In Seattle, their materials specifically say that vehicular areas cannot count toward the open space.
 Bellevue’s open space requirement was tiny in the first place, only 100 sqft per cottage, whereas it is 250 sqft per cottage in Salt Lake City and 300 sqft in the Washington state model code for Middle Housing.

 Co-housing (HB 1998) has the rule that no parking is required within 1/2 mile walking distance of a major transit stop (defined like the ADU rules, not the Middle Housing rules), and otherwise, you’d need to provide 0.25 parking spaces per unit.
 Traffic analysis could provide an exemption.